The frame number is stamped on the left side of steering head tube

 Replacement frames came unstamped with no frame number.

-It was up to the dealership or shop that did the repair work to stamp the old frame number or affix a remanufactured identification tag to the frame.
+It was up to the dealership or shop that did the repair to stamp the old frame number or affix a remanufactured ID tag.

 All original frames have deep, uniformed, same font size stampings with no exceptions.